Josh Tripoli is an active artist in Asheville, North Carolina.

 My studio work can be found in many art collections across the country and abroad including notable collections like the Wichita Public Library, the Georg Josef Riedel Collection, the Joseph Goodwin Collection, and the Charles Baker Collection.
 I am co-founder of Lupoli Collective alongside my partner Rebekah Lewis, well-known in Wichita for our popular murals, illustration & design work.
 Achievements include the design & execution of 20 murals at the Riverfront Baseball Stadium, designing the 2017 River Festival Poster & Button, creating the iconic “Wichita” murals at College Hill Deli and Reuben Saunders Gallery, and executing murals for the cities of Yuma, Arizona and Hutchinson, Kansas.

-I have many years of experience as a former Teaching Artist for Arts Partners Wichita integrating high-quality arts programming into classroom and community settings.
+I have many years of experience as a former Teaching Artist for Arts Partners Wichita integrating arts programming into classroom and community settings.
 Over the years, I have worked with thousands of K-12 students in the USD-259 school district developing, refining, and executing programs that provide unique & authentic art experiences spanning a wide range of topics.
 I was the featured artist for Episode 5 of Blue Barn Productions short documentary series, “Artists in Their Space,” and am a former blog writer for 360wichita.com in which I wrote about local art exhibits and events.

-In Asheville, I have participated in several group shows including “The Nude” at Pink Dog Creative, the Rusty Lotus Dojo “Figure Art Exhibition,” “All the Small Things” at Foundation Studios (where I currently have an ongoing display of artwork), and “Hidden Talents” at BlackBird Frame & Art where I work full-time as a professional picture framer.”
+In Asheville, I have participated in a wide range of group shows including “The Nude” at Pink Dog Creative, the Rusty Lotus Dojo’s “Figure Art Exhibition,” “All the Small Things” at the former Foundation Studios in the River Arts District, “Hidden Talents” at BlackBird Frame & Art (where I work full-time as a professional picture framer), two group exhibits at PUSH Skateshop + Gallery, and others.
+My first solo exhibition in Asheville, “Mantra,” was in 2025 at BlackBird Frame & Art.